FydeOS/chromium_os-raspberry_pi/README.md

 ### Request for Google API key

+If you don't need to compile your modified version of Chromium, you can skip this step.

 If you would like to login into the Chromium OS GUI by using your Google account, you will need to request for Google API key and include them in the disk image you build.
 Since the only authentication mechanism included in Chromium OS is Google ID, you probably will need this or you will only be able to log in as a guest user.